rosamundm/rosederwelt-blog/readme.md

 }
 ```

 Generate said database by running `python manage.py migrate`, then `python manage.py createsuperuser` so that you can log into the admin of your new site.
+(Then `python manage.py migrate` again for the change to take.)

-Don't forget to set `DEBUG=True` in development and add `localhost` to `ALLOWED_HOSTS` so you can actually see stuff.
+Don't forget to set `DEBUG=True` in development and add `localhost` to `ALLOWED_HOSTS` so you can actually see stuff as you're developing!